Your Pet, Our Passion.

 The Borzoi is a large dog but with a gentle nature.
 They stand at 68-74cm (26-29 inches) depending on the gender and with a weight of 34-41kg.

-As a sighthound, this large dog is affectionate with family, although sometimes aloof, and will alert them of any suspicious presence.
+As a sighthound, the Borzoi is quietly affectionate with family, although sometimes aloof, and will alert them of any suspicious presence.
 For this reason, they might be more reserved around strangers and as sighthounds, are not safe around small furry animals.
-So, if you have any other pets, a Borzoi might need early socialisation with them along with ongoing care and management, or might not be the best fit.
+So, if you have any other pets, a Borzoi wiil need early socialisation with them along with ongoing care and management, or might not be the best fit for your household.